 - 1. E.W.
 Patterson, Elements of Insurance Law - 2.
 W.H.
 Rodda, Fire and Property Insurance - 3.
 R.M.
 Ray, Life Insurance in India - 4.
 K.V.S.
 Murthy and K.V.S.Sarmr, Insurance in India - 5.
 Justice Gyanedra Kumar, Hand Book on Insurance Laws - 6.
-Mr. Arif Khan, Theory and Practice of Insurance - 7.
-Annual Survey of Indian Law, Indian Law Institute, New Delhi.
+Mr. Arif Khan, Theory and Practice of Insurance

-Local Laws-I (Optional)
+Local Laws -III (Optional)

-Paper VI [Code - BLB710OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20
+Paper VII [Code - LB311OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20

-Note: The subject includes a comprehensive and up to date study of various aspects of Local Laws.
+Note: The subject includes a comprehensive and up to date study of various aspects of local laws.
 The question paper shall be of 80 marks, spread over the whole syllabus, and shall comprise of three sections.
 Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit carrying 2 marks each.
 Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 6 marks each.
 All questions from sections A and B have to be answered.
 Section C (long answer type questions in about 400-500 words) shall have 5 questions, one from each unit carrying 10 marks each.
 Any three questions out of 5 have to be answered from this section.
-30 percent of the questions will be problem based.

-Objective: The objective of this paper is to introduce the students to various local legislations of the state of Jammu and Kashmir including their implementation and working.
+Objective: The objective of this paper is to introduce the students to the various local legislations of the State of Jammu and Kashmir.